vkostyanetsky/kostyanetsky.me/notes/autosummary/index.md

 The result is a plain text transcript you can shove into any chatbot and get a fairly coherent summary.
 Sure, you still need to proofread it — fix mistakes and hallucinations, rephrase a couple things — but it's still way better than trying to write notes live.

-(If you really want, you can wire up an API call or point it at some local model via [LM Studio](https://lmstudio.ai) — but for my personal setup I decided: nope, that's already too much engineering for a lazy win)

 And that’s basically the whole method.
 The only thing left is writing a simple script so you don’t have to run two commands manually every time.
 If you’re on Windows and you can't be bothered to vibe-code your own script, you can [grab mine](https://gist.github.com/vkostyanetsky/4f4760097f1b417cc85d71d11662a642) and tweak it.

 The script finds the first .mkv in its folder, runs it through ffmpeg + Whisper, and saves the result back into the same folder.
 If you use it: note that it runs via [CUDA](https://developer.nvidia.com/cuda) (CPU works too, just much slower), and it stores downloaded Whisper models not in the default cache, but inside the current Python virtual environment folder.

+(if you really want, you can wire up an API call or point it at some local model via [LM Studio](https://lmstudio.ai) — but for my personal setup I decided: nope, that's already too much engineering for a lazy win)